 Running background checks on people who apply to run events is the responsibility of the venue, as is clearly discussed on the Drag Queen Story Hour's website on the page about starting your own chapter.

-We understand that there'll probably be background checks, as there should be for everyone, and we are a part of everyone.
+So their position on it is we understand that there'll probably be background checks, as there should be for everyone, and we are a part of everyone.

 It's not a story of drag queens being sex offenders or pedophiles.

-It's a story about inappropriate levels of screening and oversight, specifically in the Houston Public Library system.
+It's a story about inappropriate levels of screening and oversight, specifically in the Houston public library system.

 The second sex offender that was just recently discovered, and Alex is responding to in that clip, also was involved in an event at the Houston Public Library.

-So that's my position on this.
+So, that's my position on this.

 If Alex and his ilk want to complain about this, the thing to complain about is the Houston Library not following their own procedures.